wp-plugins/featured-articles-lite/readme.txt

 **Please note**, if you modified or created new slider themes, you should set up a slider themes folder outside the plugin folder to avoid having your modifications overwritten.
 The process of moving the slider themes folder from within the plugin folder is described here: [How to move slider themes folder](http://www.codeflavors.com/documentation/featured-articles-pro-3/moving-slider-themes-folder/ "Move Featured Articles WP slider themes outside the plugin folder").

+= 3.0.3 =
+* New option under plugin Settings that allow you to display slide settings on post/page edit;
+* Solved a display bug for sliders published above the loop that wasn't displayign correctly the pages where the slider is published in sliders admin table;
+* Solved a bug in WP versions prior to 4 that was preventing the editor from working correctly.

 = 3.0.2 =
-* Solved a bug in slider script that was displaying only a part of the image
+* Solved a bug in slider script that was displaying only a part of the image;
-* Solved a bug in admin slide edit modal screen that wasn't removing the slide image when action was initiated
+* Solved a bug in admin slide edit modal screen that wasn't removing the slide image when action was initiated;
 * Introduced a new option for theme Simple that controls if the bar timer should be displayed or not when autoslide is on.

 = 3.0.1 =
-* Added new metabox in Slider edit page that displays the PHP code that can be used to display a slider directly into WP theme files
+* Added new metabox in Slider edit page that displays the PHP code that can be used to display a slider directly into WP theme files;
-* Solved a bug related to manual slider placement by using the PHP code that was generating a PHP warning
+* Solved a bug related to manual slider placement by using the PHP code that was generating a PHP warning.

 = 3.0 =
 * Complete plugin rewrite and internal functionality